ariankordi/FFL-Testing/README.md

         - Inside `server-impl` just `go run .` or run the Go file
 3. Make sure FFL-Testing is running and listening, and try a request like this to the server: http://localhost:5000/miis/image.png?data=005057676b565c6278819697bbc3cecad3e6edf301080a122e303a381c235f4a52595c4e51494f585c5f667d848b96&width=512
 4. If that works, great!
 Keep these in mind:
-    - If you are hosting this, **always use the --server argument when running.**
-        * Hides the window, doesn't swap buffers, and pauses when idle.
+    - When you are hosting this, **always use the --server argument when running.** It hides the window and pauses while idle.
-    - If you are running this on a VPS, build with **OSMesa support** so that you don't have to run an X11 server.
+    - When running on a server, build with **headless GLFW** so that you don't have to run an X11 server.
-        * Build and also pass in optimizations into CMake: `-DCMAKE_CXX_FLAGS="-O3 -march=native" -DRIO_USE_OSMESA=ON`
+        * Build and also pass in optimizations into CMake: `-DCMAKE_CXX_FLAGS="-O3 -march=native" -DRIO_USE_HEADLESS_GLFW=ON`
-        * Note that OSMesa does **NOT support hardware rendering**, and should only be used if you don't have a GPU!
-If you do, you'll need to constantly run Xvfb or something.

 <details>
 <summary>